craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/Economy Pages/Economics of the Hobgoblin Territories.md

 Beets grow wild in the deeper parts of the forest, and are almost always used as a sweetener either as whole or in sugar.
 Honey is as rare as beets, and just as about as hard to correctly harvest for its sweet juice.

-Nut oils are made, but considered poor replacements for goat's butter.
-Rarely, good Oils from the City in Gold make their way into the territories and are highly valued.
+Nut oils and milks are made, but considered poor replacements for goat's butter.
+Rarely, "true" Oils from the City in Gold make their way into the territories and are highly valued.

 #### Delicacy
 Beef and Cow's dairy are highly prized, along with White flour products.
 Good oils and spices are hard to come by in this area.